Salient Object Detection: A Survey: Discussions

-Most benchmarks and saliency models discussed in this study are about a single input image.
-Unfortunately, salient object detection on multiple input images, \eg, salient object detection on video sequences, co-salient object detection, and salient object detection with depth/light field, are ignored.
-The additional input data is becoming more and more cheap.
-For example, with the popularity of the consumer depth camera (\eg, Kinect), incorporating depth cues for salient object detection will be easier.
-It is usually nontrivial, however, to adapt existing single-image-input models to these scenarios.
-Integrating additional cues such as spatio-temporal consistence and depth will be beneficial for salient object detection.
+Most benchmarks and saliency models discussed in this study deal with single images.
+Unfortunately, salient object detection on multiple input images, \eg~salient object detection on video sequences, co-salient object detection, and salient object detection over depth and light field images, are less explored.
+One reason behind this is the limited availability of benchmark datasets on these problems.
+For example, as mentioned in~\secref{sec:Datasets}, there are only two publicly available benchmark datasets for video saliency (mostly cartoons and news).
+For these videos, only bounding boxes are provided for the key frames to roughly localize salient objects.
+Multi-modal data is becoming increasingly more accessible and affordable.
+Integrating additional cues such as spatio-temporal consistency and depth will be beneficial for efficient salient object detection.

-One possible reason for lacking studies on multiple input images might be the limited availability of benchmark datasets (recall the booming of image saliency models after the publication of \textbf{MSRA-B} and \textbf{ASD}).
-For example, as we introduced in~\secref{sec:Datasets}, there are only two publicly available benchmark datasets for salient object detection on videos in the literature while the videos are selected from very limited scenarios (\eg, cartoons and news).
-For these videos, only bounding boxes are provided for the key frame to roughly localize the salient object.
-As a future work, it is urgent to build up benchmark datasets for different scenarios.

-Neurobiological evidence is another issue when detecting salient objects on multiple images.
-Take the video scenario for instance, motion information is only heuristically used in existing studies due to the lack of neurobiological evidences on what constitutes salient motion.
-For example, some studies propose to use motion consistency (\eg, \cite{ma2005generic,zhai2006visual,MM07Shot}) as a saliency measure, while \cite{itti2005bayesian} argue that the inter-frame variation acts as surprise to attract human attention.
-However, these models often encounter scenarios that such consistency and surprise hypotheses fail to work.
-Actually, the direct correlation between motion and saliency is still unclear in neuroscience.

-Finally, similar to the single-input-image scenario, efficiency is usually met with high (even higher) demand when designing algorithms.
-For instance, although off-line video saliency analysis is also acceptable in very limited scenarios, we need real-time saliency analysis to process live video streams in most cases.
-This poses a high standard that most existing image saliency models fail to meet: some models even need around one minute to process one $400\times{}300$ image.
-To sum up, these three challenges, especially the benchmark challenge, should be addressed first before the booming of video-based salient object detection models.